PhoenixTales/phoenix-docs/lore/khorinis.md

 We can either assume that the word is comprised of two words such as "Khor+Inis", as suggested by Avallach, or we can assume it to be "Khorin" with a suffix "-is" as it appears in words such as basis or polaris, which I suggested.

-* **Korin** is a name and an alternate form of *Corin*, which, as the contributor Ben found, may come from *Quirinus*, an epithet of Mars, the god of war, which according to Ovid could originate from a language related to latin with a potential meaning of the *"lance (bearer)"*.
+* **Korin** is a name and an alternate form of *Corin*, which, as Ben (one of our contributors) found, may come from *Quirinus*, an epithet of Mars, the god of war, which according to Ovid could originate from a language related to latin with a potential meaning of the *"lance (bearer)"*.
 (Interestingly we became aware of this just *after* I had the idea that Khorin once brought the sceptre of Varant to Khorinis.)
 Additionally, when *Quirinus* is pronounced in a latin manner, it sounds almost like "Khorinis" already.

 * ***-aris*** is used to form an adjective in latin, usually from a noun, indicating a relationship or a pertaining to.
 Example: Sol (sun) → solaris (of the sun).
 In this sense, Khorinis could mean as much as "of Khorin" or "belonging to Khorin".